issaiass/TurtlesimBuster/README.md

 - **Installed ROS**
 - **Know how to create a workspace**
 - **Have a minimal knowledge of ROS topics, messages, services, launch files**

+Quick reference that could help you in your application are [this for implementing the PID controller if you do not remember how](https://gist.github.com/bradley219/5373998) and [this one from the IRIG group of UPC Spain](https://sir.upc.edu/projects/rostutorials/5-client-server_tutorial/index.html).

 </details>